Queensland regulators, market institutions and other bodies

 Office of Fair Trading

-The Office of Fair Trading (OFT) of the Department of Justice and Attorney-General aims to deliver a fair and safe marketplace for Queensland businesses.
+The Office of Fair Trading (OFT) aims to deliver a fair and safe marketplace for Queensland businesses.
 As a business in the energy sector, it is important you understand your obligations under the Australian Consumer Law (ACL) to ensure your business practices do not cause detriment to your customers.